 Truma Combi 4 & 6 E Guide

-The heater is started and the desired temperature for heating and hot water is set on the Truma Combi LCD control panel.
+The Truma Combi 4E and 6E is controlled via the LCD control panel, from here you can set timers, turn the water or heating on or off, and set temperatures.
 The heater is connected to the gas supply of the vehicle via the gas connection.
 The gas supply to the heater is controlled via the solenoid valve .
 The required combustion air enters the appliance through the outer duct of the combined combustion air/exhaust cowl and is fed to the gas burner with the help of the combustion air fan .
 The gas burner, which has two ignition electrodes and a flame rectification electrode, ignites the gas-air mixture in the combustion chamber.

 The hot exhaust gases are diverted at the end of the combustion chamber on the baffle of the flame tube and flow back between the flame tube of the burner and the inside wall of the heat exchanger.
 They are fed to the atmosphere via the exhaust cowl.